cs-joy/cpp-2a/class/intro.md

 C++ is one of the world's most popular programming languages.It can be found in today's operating systems, Graphical User Interfaces, and embedded systems and this  is an object-oriented programming language which gives a clear structure to programs and allows code to be reused, lowering development costs.
 It is portable and can be used to develop applications that can be adapted to multiple platforms.

+C++ was developed as an extension of C, and both languages have almost the same syntax.
+The main difference between C and C++ is that C++ support classes and objects, while C does not.